maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-2.md

 "Finally, introduce a new idea: 'But **innovative** architects see **scope** for stadiums to improve cities.
 One **particular** idea is the stadium as an urban **hub**.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 13 words in two columns.
 For example: `word —— synonyms`."

 "End with a reflective question: 'How can cities make stadiums more **accessible** to the **general public** and turn them into urban **hubs**?'"